 In the liberal arts and sciences capstone course, taken toward the end of a Mount education, students have the opportunity to integrate learning from the liberal arts and sciences core curriculum and from their experiential education to address open-ended real world questions.
 Students bring together their acquired communication and critical thinking skills and the curricular focus on the common good to address ethical, social and cultural dimensions of a problem.

-*Transfer and non-traditional students follow similar but varied guidelines for meeting the IDS and Core Curriculum LAS requirements.
+*If a student fails to complete CORE 115 Common Ground in the first semester, the student must register for it again in the next semester.
+Transfer and non-traditional students follow similar but varied guidelines for meeting the Core Curriculum requirements.

 ***Effective July 1, 2014, the College of Mount St. Joseph became Mount St. Joseph University.
 Any reference within the catalog to the College will be understood to be a reference to Mount St. Joseph University after July 1, 2014, unless otherwise noted.***